 A Few New & ‘New Again’ TOMATOES:

 Some of our favorite gifts encourage experimentation, thinking, engaging with nature, and providing activities that let folks of all ages share an experience.
-Choose from books that inspire imagination, tools to bring new things to light (microscopes, loupes and more), activity backpacks, and puzzles.
+Choose from books that inspire imagination, tools to bring new things to light (binoculars, microscopes, loupes and more), Zometool building kits for all ages, activity backpacks, and puzzles.

 It’s time to plant ‘cool-season’ crops!
 And for your tomatoes, peppers and eggplants, this is a great week to feed them with Neptune Tomato and Vegetable Fertilizer – well-fed plants provide a better harvest!